Botanical Facts About Sweet Autumn Clematis

 Your first impression of this advice may be negative, in that you are being asked to give up a beautiful flowering display in exchange for an alternative that, in some ways, is less impressive.
-But if you only knew the landscape maintenance work that this decision might be saving you for years to come, you would be glad to be dissuaded from growing this self-seeding vine.
+But there is substantial landscape maintenance work that this decision might be saving you for years to come, so it may be a blessing to stay away from growing this self-seeding vine.
 The plant puts out masses of seeds, and you will be yanking out its stray seedlings year after year.
 These unwanted seedlings pop up in the unlikeliest of places, such as in the middle of a shrub hedge, where they can go undetected unless you are on the lookout for them.

 Other Types With White Flowers

 If it is a white-flowered kind of clematis that you are after, you have several options other than autumn clematis and virgin's bower.
 One is so similar to sweet autumn clematis that it almost does not count as an alternative: namely, C. vitalba (30 to 40 feet tall and suited to zones 4 to 9), which is invasive.
 The following are some true (non-invasive) alternatives.
 Some have great-smelling flowers, others may not please you very much with their fragrance: